inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

 - Compatibility
   - Ensure optimal performance and compatibility of the web application across various browsers.
 Focus on maintaining consistent functionality and performance across different devices, including those operating on Windows systems.

+#### Product features and functionalities
+The Eventplanner application encompasses a range of features and functionalities designed to streamline the event planning and management process.
+These features are structured to align with the project's vision and address the needs of both event organizers and attendees.
+Features:
+- User Account Management: Registration, login, profile management
+- Event Creation and Editing: Interface for creating and editing events, including title, description, date, and time.
+- Invitations and Guest Management: Electronic invitations, RSVP tracking, and guest list management.
+- Notification System: In-app notifications for event updates and reminders.
+- Personalized Event Recommendations: Tailored suggestions based on user preferences and interests.
+- Calendar Integration: Synchronization with personal calendars for efficient schedule management.
+- Venue Database and Booking: Comprehensive database of venues with filters and booking functionality.
+- Weather Updates: Real-time weather information for event locations.
+- Interactive Event Timeline: A visual timeline for event planning and tracking progress.
+- Collaboration Tools: Features for multiple organizers to work together on a single event.

+Integration Points
+Calendar Applications: For syncing event dates and reminders.
+Weather Services: To provide accurate weather forecasts for event days.

 #### Product backlog
    In order to have a clear overview of feature, task and requirement, based on importance and impact to project success, a backlog list is necessary.